BIO 554/754

 Scrub Jay episodic memory

 Half-asleep birds choose which half dozes - Birds that are literally half-asleep - with one brain hemisphere alert & the other snoozing - control which side of the brain remains awake.
 The brain hemispheres take turns sinking into the sleep stage characterized by slow brain waves.
 The eye controlled by the sleeping hemisphere shuts, while the wakeful Photo of a sleeping Mallardhemisphere's eye stays open and vigilant.
 Birds also can sleep with both hemispheres resting at once.
-To check whether birds can control half-brain sleeping, Rattenborg et al. (1999) rows of Mallards napping.
+To check whether birds can control half-brain sleeping, Rattenborg et al. (1999) monitored rows of Mallards napping.
 Decades of studies of bird flocks led researchers to predict extra vigilance in the more vulnerable, end-of-the-row sleepers.
-Sure enough, the end birds tended to keep peeled the eye on the side away from their buddies.
-Mallards snuggled into the inner spots showed no preference for gaze direction.
+Sure enough, the end birds tended to keep open the eye on the side away from their buddies.
+Mallards in the inner spots showed no preference for gaze direction.
 Also, birds dozing at the end of the line resorted to single-hemisphere sleep, rather than total relaxation, more often than inner ducks did.
 Rotating 16 birds through the positions in a four-duck row, the researchers found outer birds half-asleep during some 32% of snoozing time versus about 12% for birds in internal spots.
 "We believe this is the first evidence for an animal behaviorally controlling sleep and wakefulness simultaneously in different regions of the brain," the researchers said.
-The results provide the best evidence yet for a long-standing conjecture that single- hemisphere sleep evolved as creatures scanned for predators.
+The results provide the best evidence yet for a long-standing conjecture that single-hemisphere sleep evolved as creatures scanned for predators.
 The preference for opening an eye on the lookout side could be widespread.
 Useful as half-sleeping might be, it's only been found in birds and such aquatic mammals as dolphins, whales, seals, and manatees.
-Presumably, keeping one side of the brain awake allows a sleeping animal to surface occasionally to avoid drowning, explains Rattenborg.
+Presumably, keeping one side of the brain awake allows a sleeping animal to surface occasionally to avoid drowning, explained Rattenborg.

 Graphic showing differences in time spent sleeping between a bird that is not migrating and one that is migrating